Compare SteelSeries Apex Pro Gen 3 vs HyperX Alloy Origins

 Product 2: HyperX Alloy Origins

-Build quality was the strongest consensus point, with reviewers repeatedly praising the heavy aluminum construction and premium feel.
+Build quality is the standout consensus strength, with reviewers repeatedly praising the aluminum body, weight, sturdiness, and premium feel.

 cable quality